-The WA Supreme Court hears the most serious criminal matters such as murder and manslaughter.
+The ACT Supreme Court hears the most serious criminal matters such as murder and manslaughter.
 These matters are commenced in the Magistrates Court or Children’s Court, then proceed through a committal hearing and are transferred to the Supreme Court if there is enough evidence to support a finding of guilt against the accused.
 Once a matter has been committed to the Supreme Court, the defendant indicates how they are pleading and the matter proceeds either to sentencing or to a trial.

-Criminal trials in the WA Supreme Court can be heard by a judge alone or by a judge and jury, with the defendant making an election.
+Criminal trials in the Supreme Court can be heard by a judge alone or by a judge and jury, with the defendant making an election.

-The WA Supreme Court has unlimited jurisdiction to hear civil matters.
+The Supreme Court has unlimited jurisdiction to hear civil matters.
 However civil matters where the amount in dispute is less than $250,000 are generally filed in the Magistrates Court.

 The Registrar of the ACT Supreme Court decides applications for probate and administrations of estates.
 A person seeking authority to administer an estate can make an application themselves or instruct a lawyer to do so on their behalf.

 An application for probate is made when a deceased person has left a will naming the applicant as their executor.
 An application for letters of administration of an estate is made when there is either no executor named or the will appoints an executor who is unable or unwilling to act.
-An application of letters of administration (no will) is made when a person dies intestate.
+An application for letters of administration (no will) is made when a person dies intestate.
 These applications are decided on the papers when all the required material is submitted and the fee is paid.